SOME OF THE BEST WALKING/HIKING LOCATIONS IN OUR AREA TO TAKE YOUR DOG(S)

 Noon Hill Reservation, Medfield, MA

 Great view of Foxboro and Gillette Stadium from the peak.
 Lots of trails to choose from.
 Try them all!
 Noon Hill offers shady trails, a lovely pond for dogs to swim right at the main entrance, and great view from the peak without a stressful climb.
 There can be muddy areas so if you don’t mind your dog getting dirty, you will love this place.
 Remember if you park at the main entrance, you can always rinse him off in the cleaner water.
 Don’t forget the bug spray in the summer months!

-Campbell Forest – also known as Norfolk Town Forest, Norfolk, MA: Marked entrance off Route 115 about a half-mile south of downtown Norfolk.
+Campbell Forest, Norfolk, MA – also known as Norfolk Town Forest, Norfolk, MA: Marked entrance off Route 115 about a half-mile south of downtown Norfolk.

 Very short loop through wooded forest.
 There’s a campsite area about 1/3 of the way in.
 If you just want a quick off-leash romp through the woods, this is a great place.

 Norfolk Town Pond, Norfolk, MA – Off of Main St in Norfolk, behind the old Town Hall.